 - Improved blood flow to the brain: Another benefit of bringing your head upside down is the improved energy and focus from channeling blood flow toward your brain.
-While most inversions are advanced postures, Down Dog allows you enjoy the benefits of going upside down without lifting your feet off the ground.
+While most inversions are advanced postures, Down Dog allows you to enjoy the benefits of going upside down without lifting your feet off the ground.

-- Spinal elongation: If you want to counteract the effects hunching over a desk all day, a quick Downward Dog lengthens the space between your vertebrate and can help improve your posture.
+- Spinal elongation: If you want to counteract the effects of hunching over a desk all day, a quick Downward Dog lengthens the space between your vertebrate and can help improve your posture.

 - Strengthened hands, wrists, and fingers: As the foundation for this pose, your hands and joints are strengthened by widening your fingers and pressing into your knuckles.
 If you have weak wrists, it may take time to build up the strength to support your body in Down Dog.

 - Neck pain relief: People who struggle with upper back and neck pain may find that Downward Facing Dog is a juicy spinal relief.
 However, you can also kink your neck if you try to look upward instead of down between your hands.
-Carefully correct with the mistake adjustments below!
+Carefully correct the mistake adjustments below!

 - From a tabletop position, walk your hands slightly forward and spread your palms.
 Root down through all corners of your hands.